-As specified under Erie County Local Law No. 12-1972 establishing the Department of Central Police Services, the Commissioner has the powers and duties to coordinate, administer, originate, and promote programs of professional and technical services to police agencies in Erie County.
+Under authority vested by Erie County Local Law No. 12-1972 which established the Department of Central Police Services, the Commissioner has the powers and duties to coordinate, administer, originate and promote programs of professional and technical services to police agencies in Erie County.
 Moreover, the Commissioner is responsible to perform such "further duties" as may be prescribed or directed by the County Executive or the County Legislature.
-Some of these "further duties" have included the establishment of a committee to develop a County-wide bicycle registration program, which, if approved by the County Legislature at some future date, will greatly enhance the recovery of stolen bicycles and act as a deterrent to theft of such items.
-A standardized certificate of registration contains several identifiers which will be included in the computerized bicycle registration system of the Information Systems Division.
+Some of these "further duties" have included the establishment of a committee to develop a Countywide bicycle registration program which, if approved by the County Legislature at some future date, will greatly enhance the recovery of stolen bicycles and act as a deterrent to theft of such items.
+Another special project involving the Commissioner was the Major Cases Squad Committee study which recommended deployment of fifteen volunteer investigators from several contributing law enforcement agencies who would provide their expertise and manpower upon request by a police head of any municipality within the County.
+The Committee's report is now before the Legislature.
+It is considered a major enhancement to providing investigative support services to agencies with manpower limitations on a needed basis.

 Other responsibilities of the Commissioner include preparing meeting agendas for the Central Police Services Board of Trustees.
 The Board meets bi-monthly in an advisory capacity to the Commissioner on all matters relating to programs of professional and technical services to police agencies in the County.
-Joint, periodic meetings are also conducted between Central Police Services' staff and user agencies to insure that efforts are cooperative and coordinated.

-Each CPS division has further refined its service commitment by establishing sub-committees consisting of persons from law enforcement, the judiciary, District Attorney's office, academia and industry providing recommendations which require CPS Board of Trustees approval in major areas of performance.
+Each of the four CPS divisions has further refined its service committeent by establishing sub-committees consisting of persons with expertise from law enforcement, the judiciary, District Attorney's office, academia and industry.
+Recommendations of these sub-committees require CPS Board of Trustees approval in major areas of performance.